official-stockfish/Stockfish/README.md

 For developers the following non-standard commands might be of interest, mainly useful for debugging:

-  * #### bench ttSize threads limit fenFile limitType evalType Performs a standard benchmark using various options.
-The signature or standard node count is obtained using all defaults. `bench` is currently `bench 16 1 13 default depth mixed`.
+  * #### bench *ttSize threads limit fenFile limitType evalType* Performs a standard benchmark using various options.
+The signature of a version (standard node count) is obtained using all defaults. `bench` is currently `bench 16 1 13 default depth mixed`.

   * #### compiler
     Give information about the compiler and environment used for building a binary.